joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 The `gdc_create_manifest()` function (`from xaio import gdc_create_manifest`) facilitates the creation of this manifest.
-It is designed to import files of gene expression counts performed with [HTSeq](https://github.com/simon-anders/htseq).
+It is designed to import files of gene expression counts obtained with [HTSeq](https://github.com/simon-anders/htseq).

 `gdc_create_manifest()` takes in input the disease type (in our case "Adenomas and Adenocarcinomas"), the list of project names ("TCGA-KIRC", "TCGA-KIRP", "TCGA-KICH"),